oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

   - In the region, select "US East (Phoenix)"
   - Select the "Run local script" option
   - Select process scheduler server instance in "Target instance in compartment"
-  - In script parameters, add the location of the application server domain start-up script.
+  - In script parameters, add the location of the process scheduler server domain start-up script.
 Below is an example boot-up script, please write a boot up shell script according to your setup and configurations.

   **#!/bin/bash**

-  **cd /u01/app/psoft/fscm92-dbaas-vinay-prcs/ps_cfg_home/appserv/prcs/PRCSDOM01**
+  **cd /u01/app/psoft/fscm92-dbaas-vinay-prcs/ps\_cfg\_home/appserv/prcs/PRCSDOM01**

   **rm -rf CACHE**